Friday Fish Fries In Chicago

 5635 W Montrose Ave. - Portage Park

-They sell deep-fried seafood by the pound, so load up on lake perch and smelt for your fish and choose between fries and tater tots as your "chips."
+They sell deep-fried seafood by the pound, so load up on lake perch and smelt for your fish.
+Choose between fries and tater tots as your "chips!"

 The Globe Pub